kurofito/CLI-tictactoe/README.md

 If you want to play against a hard computer with X: start hard user

+For you information, depending on a state of the game medium computer will make either random move or strategic move.
+Warning: You will not be able to beat hard computer!

 You can even watch computers play against each other!

 Coordinates for the tic tac toe are below: